IndrajeetPatil/Advanced-R-exercises/_book/Vectors.md

 #> [1] "POSIXct" "POSIXt"
 ```

+- Behavior with `unlist()`

-Behavior with `unlist()`: Removes all attributes and we are left only with the underlying double representations of these objects.
+It removes all attributes and we are left only with the underlying double representations of these objects.

 ```r